 Take a bike ride around the island, relax by the pool, swim in the ocean and try a little bit of everything.
-You can try lots of water activities on Gili T such as paddleboarding, kayaking, snorkeling and scuba diving.
+You can try lots of water activities on Gili T such as paddle boarding, kayaking, snorkelling and scuba diving.

-For about 200 Rp per person, you can rent a private boat and they will take you snorkeling around all three of the Gili Islands, which I highly recommend.
-Two guys took us out on their boat for about three hours and took turns snorkeling with us, pointing out sea turtles and beautiful coral in the depths of the water.
+For about 200 Rp per person, you can rent a private boat and they will take you snorkelling around all three of the Gili Islands, which I highly recommend.
+Two guys took us out on their boat for about three hours and took turns snorkelling with us, pointing out sea turtles and beautiful coral in the depths of the water.